ghoshoreo/cse15l-lab-reports/lab3.md

 `[cs15lsp23rg@ieng6-203]:stringsearch:472$ grep -i analysis ./stringsearch-data/technical/biomed/1468-6708-3-1.txt`

 *Output*:

-`          For this analysis we defined YHL as the number of
+`
-          primary analysis we used observed 7-year YOL and YHL when this analysis is based.
+          For this analysis we defined YHL as the number of primary analysis we used observed 7-year YOL and YHL why this analysis is based.
           Analysis
           intervals or analysis of variance.
 Finally we calculated